 My manuscript is done.
-It’s a thrilling thing to say—not only that I finished a draft, but that all 100,000 words are what I want them to be and ready to send off.
+It’s a thrilling thing to say—not only that I finished a draft, but that all 100,000 words are what I want them to be (for now, until I revise with an agent and editor) and ready to send off.
 You’d think I’d be shouting this to the hilltops!

 But I worry that after ten years no one will believe me.
 Even my poor husband probably says “That’s great!” just to humor me.
 Other people ask, “Wait, is this still your Peter Pan novel?”
 Still.